‘The Young And The Restless’ Recap For Thursday: Anita Stuns Chelsea

 At the party, several people give toasts to Lola and Kyle.
 When Theo (Tyler Johnson) takes the mic, he gives a speech about Kyle’s life beginning with Lola.
 Ultimately, Kyle cut him off, and then he and Theo argued about an incident with a 17-year-old girl that apparently could have died, and Kyle paid off.

 Also at the party, during a beautiful video that Mariah (Camryn Grimes) created of Lola and Kyle and children, Summer (Hunter King) made some snarky comments, which Abby (Melissa Ordway) did not like.
 Summer felt like the whole thing was an attempt to create some epic love story for the couple.
 Abby told Summer to have some self-respect and leave the party since she’s unwanted.
 However, Summer told her aunt what a loser she is, and then Summer listed off all of Abby’s failed love affairs.
-The list included Summer’s man Austin, and things got ugly.
+The list included Summer’s man, Austin, and things got ugly.
 Abby screamed at Summer to leave, but Summer refused.
 Then Abby told her niece that she tricked Kyle into marrying her, and Summer got a bucket of ice and doused Abby.
 Mariah ran to break up the fight.